- Category

 Now that you understand how eye exams work, the next step is finding a qualified professional to conduct them.
 Optometrists and ophthalmologists are both capable of performing eye exams, but they have different specialties.

 Optometrists are primary eye care providers who received an “O.D.” degree.
-Optometrists can conduct eye exams, prescribe glasses or contact lenses, and diagnose, manage and treat some eye conditions.
+Optometrists can conduct eye exams, prescribe glasses or contact lenses, and diagnose, manage and treat eye health conditions.

 Ophthalmologists are medical doctors who specialize in eye care.
-They can perform surgery, prescribe medication, and provide a more advanced treatment of eye care.
+They often perform eye surgery and provide advanced eye care treatments.

 To find the right eye care professional for you, start by asking your primary care doctor for a recommendation.
 You can also check with friends or family members for referrals.
 There are also private vision insurance companies that offer provider search tools, such as the VSP® Individual Vision Plan Selector.